Skip to content

 </swiftlet>

-Setting Up a Composite Queue for Message Fan-out
+Creating a Composite Queue for Fan-out Routing

 <swiftlet name="sys$queuemanager">